kadamwhite/wp-block-hmr-demo/README.md

 - `npm start`: Run the Webpack development server.
 WordPress will automatically detect and load the script from the dev server based on the presence of the `asset-manifest.json` the dev server outputs into the build directory.
 Hot reloading is only provided while the dev server is running.
 - `npm run build`: Build the application into the `build/` directory.
-- `npm run lint`: Run PHPCS and ESLint to check for style issues.

 ## License